-- I. This technical note provides the detailed workings behind the standard financial contributions set out in Figure 5 of the Affordable Housing SPD.
-These figures may be reviewed on an annual basis, and updated as necessary, to reflect the increasing cost of affordable housing provision. - 2.
+- 1. This technical note provides the detailed workings behind the standard financial contributions set out in Figure 5 of the Affordable Housing SPD.
+The figures in Figure 5 and Table D below will in future be altered on I April each year in line with the BCIS All-in Tender Price Indices rounded to the nearest whole pound.
+The in lieu financial contribution rate will be kept under review to reflect the changing cost of affordable housing provision. - 2.
 In accordance with Policy SD28, a meaningful financial contribution is sought from residential developments of 3 homes.
 Residential development proposals of 4 or more dwellings will be expected to provide affordable housing on-site.
-Exceptionally, and where it has been robustly demonstrated that on-site provision is unviable, financial contributions in lieu of on-site affordable housing will be accepted in line with paragraph 7.71 of the SDLP. - 3.
+Exceptionally, and where it has been robustly demonstrated that on-site provision is unviable, financial contributions in lieu of on-site affordable housing will be accepted in line with paragraph 7.70 of the SDLP. - 3.
 A financial contribution will only be applicable to developments of 3 homes or where delivery onsite is demonstrated to be unviable and/or is agreed by the Authority.
 The Authority's approach to calculating an offsite financial contribution, also known as a 'commuted sum', is to base the calculation on the cost of providing affordable housing on another site without additional subsidy.
 The Authority will use the following methodology to calculate the commuted sum payments: